-Vouchers don't expand education opportunities for lowincome students.
+Vouchers don't expand education opportunities for low-income students.
 The amount of money contributed by the voucher is hardly ever enough to pay for full private school tuition.
 Private schools are not obligated to take vouchers.
-Often those that do are under enrolled and struggling.
+Often those that do are under-enrolled and struggling.

 Vouchers promote discrimination.
 Despite receiving tax dollars, private voucher schools are often free to turn away students who are gay or transgender and students who don't subscribe to a religious doctrine.
+They can discriminate based on test scores and perceived ability.

-Vouchers violate separation of church and state.

-Once money leaves the public system, there's no public accountability for what the school teaches to students, including religious doctrine such as biblically inspired explanations for the origin of the universe and life and views of American history that distort the truth about slavery and the importance of civil disobedience in a democracy.
+Vouchers violate the separation of church and state.
+Once money leaves the public system, there's no public accountability for what the school teaches to students, including religious doctrines such as biblically inspired explanations for the origin of the universe and life and views of American history that distort the truth about slavery.

 Vouchers don't improve opportunities for struggling students.
-Private schools can cherry pick who they want to educate by limiting services for students with learning disabilities and enforcing strict academic or discipline entry requirements.
+Private schools cherry-pick who they want to educate by limiting services for students with learning disabilities and enforcing strict academic or discipline entry requirements.